the infant trust is a UK based charity that helps to break the cycle of violence and abuse against small children in South Africa.

-We have helped fund another four very proud community workers to achieve a life-long ambition to become qualified Social Auxiliary Workers [SAW].
+Another four very proud community workers have, with our help, achieved a life-long ambition to become qualified Social Auxiliary Workers [SAW].
 That now is over 50 people we have funded through this life-changing course.

 The Social Auxiliary Workers are crucial in helping children and their families rebuild their lives after severe trauma, we are really proud of them and their work and are really proud to be part of ensuring they have enhanced skills and a qualification that will give each individual a confident and secure future.